facebookresearch/ContactPose/docs/rendering.md

 # Rendering and Masking Operations
 These operations allow you to render depth maps of the object and hand in each image.
 You can then derive masks by thresholding the depth images.
+All rendering is done with [pyrender](https://pyrender.readthedocs.io/en/latest/).

 ## Setup
 It is important to install pyrender within the `contactpose` conda environment.
 In our experience pyrender headless rendering works only in Linux.
 The following instructions are adapted from the [official installation guide](https://pyrender.readthedocs.io/en/latest/install/index.html).